 6.2.2 Avoidance mechanisms for language users

+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

 Use kind values based on the needed range for integer types via the selected_int_kind intrinsic procedure and based on the range and precision needed for real and complex types via the selected_real_kind intrinsic procedure.

 Use explicit conversion intrinsics for conversions of values of intrinsic types, even when the conversion is within one type and is only a change of kind.
 Doing so alerts the maintenance programmer to the fact of the conversion, and that it is intentional.